creative-tutorials/electron-app/README.md

 ### Bun Integration

-This project is configured to use Bun for faster development and potentially increased application execution speed.
-You'll enjoy a smoother development experience with Bun's improved performance.
+For faster development and the possible increase in the speed of application execution, this project is designed using Bun.
+You'll have a lot easier time developing your project because of Bun's improved performance.

 ### Customization